vasiljok/google-spreadsheet-bundle/README.md

 Usage
 ----------------------------------------------------------------
 The service `wk_google_spreadsheet` provides direct interaction with the Google Spreadsheet PHP Client.
-You can invoke all methods provided by the client directly on the service:
+You can invoke all methods of the client directly on the service:

 ```php
 $service = $container->get('wk_google_spreadsheet');